NOS CYCLISTES À TRAVERS

 Saussine, France, 1890s

 This is the first of a series of games by Saussine (see Jeu des Cyclistes, Jeu des Touristes and Tour de France Cycliste /Grand Rallye Touristique).
 However, this game does not have the name of the publisher.
 I am not sure how to interpret this.
 Maybe Saussine (which started making games in 1860) did not put his name on the games until later, or maybe this game was not made by Saussine after all.
-Or maybe the name is somewhere and I have not been able to spot it.
+Or maybe the name is somewhere, and I have not been able to spot it.
 Any comments are welcome.
-By the way, you can find a lot of useful information on Sausinne's games in Alain Rabussier's website.
+By the way, you can find a lot of useful information on Sausinne's games on Alain Rabussier's website.

-Besides, all the pictures I have seen of this game have six riders or less, and all the riders are of the same colour as the ones I have.
+Apart from the missing head, I cannot be 100% sure that this game is complete, but the contents of the box are so well preserved that it might well be the case.
+For instance, I do not think there were more than six riders in this game; all the pictures I have seen of this game have six riders or less, and all the riders are of the same colour as the ones I have.

 Male and female riders